BartoszBartniczak/MongodbSparkIntegration/README.md

 ```

 We now have everything setup, let's get to work.

-Let's assume we want to see what are the most popular words used in tweets from our collection of tweets.
+In this example we want to see what are the most popular words used in tweets from our collection.
 We can run the following script:
 ```python
 sqlContext.sql("CREATE TEMPORARY TABLE tweets USING com.stratio.datasource.mongodb OPTIONS (host 'mongo:27017', database 'tweets', collection 'tweets')")